bcdannyboy/PromptMatryoshka/docs/llm_interface.md

 ## Purpose & Overview

-The [`llm_interface.py`](../promptmatryoshka/llm_interface.py) module provides an abstract base class for LLM (Large Language Model) interactions within the PromptMatryoshka framework.
-While currently minimal, this module serves as the foundation for a standardized interface that abstracts away the complexities of different LLM providers and APIs, enabling the framework to work with various language models through a consistent interface.
+The [`llm_interface.py`](../promptmatryoshka/llm_interface.py) module provides a comprehensive multi-provider LLM interface system for the PromptMatryoshka framework.
+This module implements concrete interfaces for **OpenAI, Anthropic, Ollama, and HuggingFace providers**, enabling the framework to work seamlessly with various language models through a standardized interface with automatic provider detection, configuration management, and error handling.

 ## Architecture

-The LLM interface follows an abstract base class pattern designed for extensibility:
+The LLM interface follows a factory pattern with concrete implementations for multiple providers:

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                     LLM Interface Layer                        │
+│                Multi-Provider LLM Interface Layer              │
 │                                                                 │
 │  ┌─────────────────────────────────────────────────────────┐   │
 │  │                LLMInterface                             │   │